andersao/l5-repository/README.md

 ### Create a Mutator

-Mutatator has integrarir capacity with the Model and transform its attributes before saving
+Mutator gives the capacity to transform the Model attributes before saving

 ```php